Author: Rob

 Working with 3M Mini-Clamp Connectors

 This post describes how to prepare wire and crimp the 3M Mini-Clamp connectors to it.
 Tools needed are a pair of slip joint or channel lock style pliers, wire cutters (or sharp scissors) and a wire stripper or utility knife.
 Mini-Clamp II Series 371 Plugs part # 3M 37104-A165-00E.
-These are the connectors Firefly/Spyder uses for all of their drop cable connections.
-Easily crimps with a pair of pliers.
-Available from many sources including Firefly IntegrationsLearn More
+These are the connectors Spyder/Firefly uses for their drop cable connections.
+Other OEM suppliers are using them as well, such as Garnet.
+I really like these connectors,Learn More

 Installing gpsd Alternate Method w/o Enabling IPv6